appsmithorg/appsmith-docs/website/docs/write-code/how-to-guides/execute-code-onPageLoad.md

 <dd>

-**Example 1:** If you want to display a login modal when the page loads, you can create a function inside a JSObject using [showModal()](/reference/appsmith-framework/widget-actions/show-modal) like this:
+**Example 1:** If you want to display a login modal when the page loads, you can create a function inside a JSObject using [showModal()](/reference/appsmith-framework/widget-actions/show-modal) like:

 ```js
 export default {